A diffeomorphism invariant family of metric-affine actions for loop cosmologies: Field equations of theories and Raychaudhuri equation

+This proves that, like in GR, in $f(\cR)$ theories the corresponding Friedman and Raychaudhuri equations together with the conservation equation $\nabla_\mu^{(g)} {T^\mu}_\nu =0$ define an over determined system in which only two of those equations are really independent. { In the main body of this manuscript we have used the Friedmann equation and the conservation law in $f(\cR)$ theories to obtain the effective action for mLQC-I and mLQC-II.} {For completeness, we plot in figure \ref{fig:Hdot} $\dot{H}$ as a function of the affine curvature for the numerical solutions and analytic approximations, finding also good agreement between both.}

-We would like to thank Beatriz Elizaga-Navascu\'es for useful comments on the manuscript.
-AD is supported by NSF grants PHY-1903799, PHY-2206557 and Hearne Institute.
+\acknowledgments We would like to thank Beatriz Elizaga-Navascu\'es for useful comments on the manuscript.
+AD is supported by NSF grants PHY-1903799, PHY-2206557 and funds from the Hearne Institute for Theoretical Physics.
 PS is supported by NSF grant PHY-2110207.
 This work is also supported by the Spanish Grant PID2020-116567GB- C21 funded by MCIN/AEI/10.13039/501100011033, the project PROMETEO/2020/079 (Generalitat Valenciana), and by the European Union’s Horizon 2020 research and innovation program under the H2020-MSCA-RISE-2017 Grant No. FunFiCO-777740.